lyc0826/COMIGHT/README.md

   - The title shall be at the beginning of the document (If there are multiple articles in the same document, each article must start on a new page, separated from the previous article by a page break or section break).

-  - The body text is separated from the title by at least one blank line.
+  - The body text shall be separated from the title by at least one blank line.

   - Heading numbers shall be presented in the formats as follows: